drunomics/nuxtjs-drupal-ce/README.md

 - `enableComponentPreview`: Enable component preview for Drupal Canvas integration.
 Automatically configures CORS based on `drupalBaseUrl`.
 Set to `false` to disable.
 Defaults to `true`.

+- `skipLibraryScripts`: List of URL substrings for Drupal JS files the library loader must not load (in addition to `core/misc/drupalSettingsLoader.js`, which is always skipped).
+Defaults to `[]`.

 ## Overriding options with environment variables

 Runtime config values can be overridden with environment variables via `NUXT_PUBLIC_` prefix.
 Supported runtime overrides: